nramaswamy17/nramaswamy17.github.io/_pages/mpc-demo.md

 - **$$N$$**: Prediction horizon length

 ### Dynamics
-The controller uses a bicycle model for vehicle dynamics and
+The controller uses a bicycle model for vehicle dynamics.

 ### Optimization
 - Solves the optimization problem at each control step using a grid search approach.
-- Splits the -30 to +30 steering state space into 50 options and picks the lowest cost approach.
+- Splits the steering state space into 50 options from -30 to +30 degrees and picks the lowest cost approach.
-- This was a simpler first approach - future posts will use partial derivatives and numerical optimization to find a true minimma, with eventual projects centering on Neural MPC
+- This was a simpler first approach - future posts will use partial derivatives and numerical optimization to find a true minimum, with eventual projects centering on Neural MPC

 *Note: This demo is best viewed on desktop devices with a web browser that supports HTML5 Canvas.*